Stuttgart: Education

 Stuttgart and its region have been home to some significant figures of German thought and literature, the most important ones being Georg Wilhelm Friedrich Hegel, Friedrich Schiller and Friedrich Hölderlin.

-The city, in its engineering tradition as the cradle of the automobile, has also always been a fruitful place of research and innovation.
+The city, in its engineering tradition as the cradle of the automobile, has also always been a place of research and innovation.
 Stuttgart has Germany's second-highest number of institutions (six) of applied research of the Fraunhofer Society (after Dresden).

 Tertiary education

 The city is not considered a traditional university city, but nevertheless has a variety of institutions of higher education.
 The most significant of them are: